brickviking/minecrafty/README.md

----
-author:
-- brickviking
-title: Minecraft
----

-Minecraft {#minecraft}
+Minecraft
 =========

 •This is the one-stop script for starting Minecraft.
 This isn’t a replacement for current launchers, it’s more a tool to help out with starting them up.

-Features {#features}
+Features
 --------

 -   Download commonly available launchers: